-- Identifying the possible restore operations that it might be required to carry out or request, at the level of files, systems (e.g. whole databases) and whole servers. - Identifying the acceptable allowed time periods for successful restores of different types. - Setting up tests of those restore processes, or for external hosts ensuring that the relevant restore processes are being tested. - Documenting the test restore exercises (or receiving relevant documents from external hosts). - Identifying any problems, and, if necessary, redoing the tests until they work without incident. - Developing a mechanism to review and as necessary repeats test restores, for instance after major changes in the server configuration or back up regime or (for restore mechanisms that are the responsibility of the data centre's own staff) when there are changes to the staff.
+- Identifying the possible restore operations that might be required, at the level of files, databases and entire servers. - Testing these operations or for external hosts ensuring that the relevant restore processes are being tested. - Documenting the test restore exercises (or receiving relevant documents from external hosts). - Identifying and correcting any problems.

+Repeating test restores, either routinely or after major changes in the server configuration or backup regime or (for restore mechanisms that are the responsibility of the data centre's own staff) when there are changes to the staff.

-Even when an external host organisation does most of the work of restoring files or systems, the data centre staff should still be clear about their own role in any restore process, for example knowing the information that needs to be transmitted to the hosting facility, or any information that needs to be given to end users.
+Even when an external host organisation does most of the work of restoring files or systems, the data centre staff should still be clear about their own role in any restore process, for example, knowing the information that needs to be transmitted to the hosting facility, or any information that needs to be given to end users.